 Finding death notices quickly

 Not everybody takes advantage of this service.
-Only 29% of the death notices that appear in the Timaru Herald
+Only 29% of the death notices that appear in the

-are online.
+are online in 2017.
 The service is optional.

 Obituaries in the New Zealand Herald